NCPlayz/College-Work/2-Processing/NOTES.md

 ## Selection (If / Else Statements)

 `if` / `else` statements allows us to run different branches of code based on a condition.
 In an `if` statement, the condition must evaluate to be `true` for the code within its branch to run.
+For the condition, we can use [comparison operators](#comparison-operators) combined with [boolean logic](#boolean-logic), which comes in later on.

 ```processing
 int red = 0;